TitoGrine/PLOG_Project/README.md

 Project of PLOG (Logic Programming - 3rd year of Integrated Master Degree in Computer Engineering).
 In the course of the semester, two assignments were requested.
 The [first](https://github.com/TitoGrine/PLOG_Project/tree/master/Project%201) was to build a game using the logic programming language [Prolog](https://en.wikipedia.org/wiki/Prolog).
-The [second](https://github.com/TitoGrine/PLOG_Project/tree/master/Project%202) was to develop a program capable of solving and generating puzzles by adopting [Contraint Logic Programming](https://en.wikipedia.org/wiki/Constraint_logic_programming), also using the Prolog language.
+The [second](https://github.com/TitoGrine/PLOG_Project/tree/master/Project%202) was to develop a program capable of solving and generating puzzles by adopting [Constraint Logic Programming](https://en.wikipedia.org/wiki/Constraint_logic_programming), also using the Prolog language.

 ### Course Information